Dalton Barracks Supplementary Planning Document (SPD)

 Latest News on the Dalton Barracks Strategic Allocation Draft SPD

-Vale of White Horse Cabinet decided to adopt the Dalton Barracks Strategic Allocation Supplementary Planning Document (SPD), with modifications, on 8 April 2022.
+Vale of White Horse District Council formally adopted the Dalton Barracks Strategic Allocation Supplementary Planning Document (SPD) on 8 April 2022.

 Part 2 of the Vale of White Horse Local Plan 2031 was adopted in October 2019 and allocated a mixed-use development, containing 1,200 homes on the Dalton Barracks Strategic Allocation, including a release of land from the Green Belt.
 The Dalton Barracks Strategic Allocation forms part of the wider Ministry of Defence (MOD) base at Dalton Barracks, which was selected to join the Garden Communities Programme as a Garden Village in 2019.